 And then you ended up with Ganttic?

 (Laughs.)
 When we were planning resources with Excel, we had something like Ganttic in our minds.
-We were yearning for a resource planning tool that looked like Ganttic.
+We were yearning for a resource management tool that looked like Ganttic.
 Then we came across Ganttic and it felt like a perfect fit.
 It quickly became our main resource planning tool.

 Could you describe your Ganttic using habits?
 What kind of resources do you work with?

 We are using Ganttic as a long-term planning tool.
 Our default view is 9 months and we plan one week at a time.

 Ganttic is mostly used by our department managers.
 We have four departments in Innopolis Engineering™: Structural Engineering, HVAC&Piping (heating, ventilation, air conditioning, water supply, and sewage), Architecture and Project Management.